manalynx/100-days-of-code/log.md

 ### Day 15: July 25 2022
 1- Resumed working on building balance sheet.\
-2- Done with building balance sheet at CFF.\
+2- Done with building balance sheet at CFF.

 **Thoughts** Today's progress was all about pseudo selectors.I still couldn't understand them clearly .It needs more search and concentrating for better understanding.\
 some of what I learned : \
+1- More about tables and caption.